 What We Do

-Chris Orestis and Retirement Genius have been helping seniors and families navigate the complex world of retirement and long-term care for more than 25 years.
-We provide information and resources about finances, health & well-being, senior lifestyles, retirement income, long-term care, senior entitlements, and so much more to educate people and help them access the best possible solutions to achieve a well-balanced retirement.
+Chris Orestis and Retirement Genius have been helping seniors and families navigate the complex world of retirement planning and long-term care for more than 25 years.
+Our retirement experts provide information and resources about finances, health & well-being, senior lifestyles, retirement income, long-term care, senior entitlements, and so much more to educate people and help them access the best possible solutions to achieve a well-balanced retirement.

 Aging is an inevitability for all of us, and there is no need to fear what could be some of the best and most rewarding years of your life.
 The key to arriving financially and physically fit are the investments you make in yourself today to create the retirement you’ve always wanted.
 It doesn’t matter how old you are because it’s never too late to take a positive step forward into your golden years.